-Crunchy foods are some of the best foods and they also make some of the best salad toppings because it they can add a different texture to your salad.
+Crunchy foods are some of the best foods to eat and enjoy.
+We all love a good crunch!
+They also make some of the best salad toppings because they can add a different texture to your salad.

-But did you know that crunchy foods can also be some of the yummiest fiber foods?
+But did you know that crunchy foods can also be some of the yummiest high fiber foods you can add to your salad as toppings?
 Today we’re going to talk about crunchy salad toppings that also add fiber.

 Crunchy Foods Can Have Insoluble Fiber